microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 1. Open a new Windows command prompt.

 2. Execute the following kubectl command to show the status of all the pods in your SQL Server big data cluster.
 Remember, **replace** CLUSTER_NAMESPACE with your own namespace.
+It's the name you provided for the prompt "Provide name of AKS cluster and SQL big data cluster:".

    ```bash
    kubectl get pods -n CLUSTER_NAMESPACE